 - 1) The dates for all exams are included in the course schedule.
 Official reasons for missing an exam are outlined in the UT Student Handbook.
 You are required to take a make-up Exam, regardless of your reason for missing the scheduled Exam.
 Report any conflict to me as soon as possible prior to the Exam. - 2) The mid-term exams and final exam will typically have two sections: a closed book and open book portion. - 3) Use the restroom prior to coming to class to take an exam!
-Suspicious restroom breaks in the middle of an exam are not acceptable. - 4) Solutions to exams will not be posted on Canvas, but you may stop by office and see exam solutions. - c.
+Suspicious restroom breaks in the middle of an exam are not acceptable. - 4) Solutions to exams will not be posted on Canvas, but you may stop by office and see exam solutions. - 5) Pop quiz is a short test given to students without prior warning.
+The dates for all pop quizzes are NOT included in the course schedule.
+Pop quiz typically contains one problem and it is 10 to 15 minutes long. - c.
 Calculator Policy: Only NCEES approved calculators will be permitted during tests and your test will be collected and your grade will be a zero if you are caught using a non-approved calculator. - d.
 Laptops/PDAs/MP3 players/Cell Phones or other electronic devices: The use of any electronic device, except an approved calculator, is not permitted during lessons and exams.
 Your exam will be collected and your grade will be a zero if you are caught using a non-approved electronic device.
-The use of phones and MP3 players is not permitted during lessons.
+The use of phones and MP3 players is not permitted during lessons. - e.

-- e.
 Collection of Student Work: Throughout the semester I will collect student work (best, average, and worst) for the ABET course and outcomes notebooks.
 This will require me to make a copy of your work, keep your original and return a copy of the graded work to you.
 I will not draw attention as to what level of work you accomplished. - f.
 Embedded indicators of accomplishment of program outcomes: At times throughout the semester, portions of student work will be analyzed to determine if our program is accomplishing stated program outcomes based on established metrics.
-If your work is below the minimum established metric, you will be required to repeat the assignment or that portion of the assignment until you achieve the minimum acceptable standard based on the metric. - 9.
-Homework: Homework problems will typically be assigned on a daily basis.
-Students may discuss their homework solutions with one another, but each student must submit their own, independent solutions (i.e. you may not just copy someone else's homework).
-If you receive assistance from a fellow student on a particular problem you must cite that assistance within your solution.
-The homework due date will be clearly given with the homework assignment.
-Homework is due by 4 pm on the due date.
-You may turn in your homework either directly to me in the classroom or in my office.
+If your work is below the minimum established metric, you will be required to repeat the assignment or that portion of the assignment until you achieve the minimum acceptable standard based on the metric. - 12.
+Homework assignments and projects: The purpose of homework assignments and projects is to help reinforce what was taught in class.
+It helps to prepare students for exams and tests, including statewide exams.
+Completing homework assignments and projects makes students more responsible and helps them learn time management skills.
+It gives students another chance to review class material.